FSM-Systems/FSM-Erp/README.md

 >\<input type="hidden" name="user_field_in_table" id="user_field_in_table" value=session.user_id>

+The session value will come from express.js framework and passed to the pug template

 After a successfull reload we can reload the main page in #workspace div by adding the hidden input

 >\<input type="hidden" id="apppage" value="route_to_reload">

-If we do not want to reload simple change the value of the input field to **noreload**
+If we do not want to reload we can simply change the value of the input field to **noreload**

 ### /api/db/delete_db_field
 This route will delete a complete row from a table in the database.
 The **.btn-delete** class has to be added to the button triggering it in order to work.